ZacKnaus/xmcode/README.md

 # XMCode: Extended Machine Code

 XMCode (Extended Machine Code) is a next-generation machine control format designed to provide a flexible and extensible way to configure and control various types of machines, including CNC machines, 3D printers, laser cutters, and robotic arms.
-It aims to address the limitations of traditional gcode and offer a more structured and readable format for machine control.
+It aims to address the limitations of traditional G-code and offer a more structured and readable format for machine control.

 ## Project Overview

 The XMCode project consists of two main components:

 1. **Settings JSON**: A comprehensive machine configuration file that defines the machine's capabilities, limitations, and settings.
-It includes information about axes, tooling, custom commands, and various machine-specific parameters.
+It includes information about axes, tooling, sensors, custom commands, and various machine-specific parameters.

 2. **XMCode JSON**: A machine control file that contains the actual commands and parameters for controlling the machine.
 It uses a human-readable format and supports advanced features like parameter validation and asynchronous command execution.

 The goal of XMCode is to provide a standardized and extensible format that can be easily adapted to different machines and use cases.
-It aims to simplify the process of configuring and controlling machines, while also enabling more advanced functionality and flexibility compared to traditional gcode.
+It aims to simplify the process of configuring and controlling machines, while also enabling more advanced functionality and flexibility compared to traditional G-code.

 ## Settings JSON